ansible/lightbulb/tools/aws_lab_setup/README.md

 # Ansible AWS training provisioner

-This is an automated lab setup for Ansible training.
-It creates four nodes per user in the `users` list.
+This provisioner automatically sets up lab environments for Ansible training.
+It creates four nodes per student/user.

 * One control node from which Ansible will be executed from and where Ansible Tower can be installed
 * Three web nodes that coincide with the three nodes in Lightbulb's original design